 Who am I?

 I write about food and photograph our kitchen creations.
 I do all the research on stories and daydream about food.
-A former journalist, I now work at a software company in San Francisco that helps Fortune 1000 companies organize their data.
-I grew up in New Zealand with my mum’s delicious home cooking and spending many childhood hours at the Thai grocery store where she worked.
+I grew up in New Zealand with my mum’s delicious home cooking.

 Meet my partner, Alex

 finally got his Ph.D. in Physics in April 2019.
 He spends his time (when he’s not in the kitchen with me) building experiments that test theories about gravity.
 Next, he will be working in R&D for micro-robotics.

 He does literally all of the heavy lifting, carrying groceries and wielding heavy pots and pans.
 He grew up in Southern California cooking a lot with his parents who are Julia Child and Jacques Pépin fans.
 Customary gifts at Christmas always include a kitchen utensil or three.

 It all started with a slice of cheesecake

 On our first date, Alex and I shared a slice of cheesecake from the Cheesecake Factory.
 On our third date, he grilled New Zealand lamb chops for me and made his family’s famous garlic lemon juice salad dressing.
 I knew then that he was a keeper!

 We’re a strong partnership with complementary talents.
 Alex is the mad scientist (what happens when I microwave a hardboiled egg?), fearless and goofy.